-- 7. There is a Suggestions and Complaints procedure available to any person who wishes to suggest or complain about the Service.
+There is a Suggestions and Complaints procedure available to any person who wishes to suggest or complain about the Service.
 Details of individual complaints along with the overall number of complaints are reported each year.
 There is also a two-stage statutory Independent Dispute Resolution Procedure within the LGPS regulations.
-Details of this procedure are available on the Pensions Shared Service website at https://pensionssharedservice.org.uk/ or on request. - 8.
+Details of this procedure are available on the Pensions Shared Service website at https://pensionssharedservice.org.uk/ or on request.

 The Head of Service is Martin Doyle and his deputy is Carrie Adubofour in her role as Pensions Administration Manager.
-The team managers are: Duncan Derbyshire (Pensions Manager Benefits) and Gabriela Olimon (Data and Communications).
+The team managers are: Duncan Derbyshire (Pensions Manager - Benefits) and Gabriela Olimon (Data and Communications).
 The managers of the service can be contacted by email to pensions@richmondandwandsworth.gov.uk.
 The Service reports to the Council's Assistant Director of Resources (Financial Services), Paul Guilliotti.

-Review of 2020/21
+Review of 2021/22

-9. Since March 2020, responding to the Government's guidance regarding the coronavirus pandemic, the Pension Shared Service adapted its processes and closed its office to visitors.
-The majority of staff work continue to work remotely ensuring that the Pensions Shared Service remains fully operational and undertakes a significant majority of the tasks that it usually would.
-This includes critical processes including the payment of member benefits, retirement processing and bereavement services.

-- 10. The safety and wellbeing of staff and everyone who accesses its services remains the priority and the Pension Shared Service will follow Government advice on re-opening their offices. - 11.
-Despite the coronavirus pandemic, the PSS continued to undertake work outside of its normal case work to strengthen the service for the future.
-Work is ongoing for the following: - a) Guaranteed Minimum Pension (GMP) reconciliation the process of comparing the Pension Fund's GMP information with that held by HMRC - is progressing.
+The majority of staff work continue to work remotely for the majority of the working week.

+Since the pandemic restrictions have been lifted, the PSS has strengthened its performance of key tasks. its continued to undertake work outside of its normal case work to improve the service for the future.
+Work is ongoing for the following:

+a) Guaranteed Minimum Pension (GMP) reconciliation - the process of comparing the Pension Fund's GMP information with that held by HMRC - is progressing.
 Mercers are due to complete a fresh analysis of the differences between HMRC data and the Fund's records.
-The next steps will be to begin the delivery phase of the reconciliation project - amending pension records and pensioners payroll.
-The Pensions Committee and Board will be kept informed of progress. - b) Member Self Service (MSS) rollout began with new starters in September and since then all active and deferred members have been sent activation keys.
+The next steps will be to begin the delivery phase of the reconciliation project - amending pension records and pensioners

+- payroll.
+The Pensions Committee and Board will be kept informed of progress. - b) Member Self Service (MSS) rollout continues.
 The expectation is that this online portal will become the default method of Pensions Shared Service communication with members and improvement in customer service and information exchange is expected.